slowernews/wisdom-tldr/README.md

 First, your observations, or what you have noticed is happening in your relationship.<br>
 Next talk about how the observation has made you feel.
 Finally, discuss your values.'*

-Practical advices: keep separate bank accounts.
+Practical HINT: keep separate bank accounts.

 > *'Spouses should have the freedom and autonomy to buy what they want, but only after bills are automatically paid.
 People value things differently.
 Having to justify every expense makes you feel like you’re being watched.
 This breeds resentment.
 Most marriages end in divorce, most of them over money.'*